USA Today even ran a special edition today that is straight from "Back To The Future II."

 And that�s great, especially for older people and those who suffer from diseases/injuries that attack muscles and motor skills - I fully support the idea of Nike Air Mag Self Lacing sneakers - and I love the fact that Nike is sending the first pair of those sneakers to Michael J. Fox, who lives with Parkinson's Disease.

 But when I think of the concept of going "back to the future", I always end up going back to my diabetes past - I think of my busted pancreas magically staring to producing insulin after a 38 year hiatus and with no anti-rejection drugs.
+I think of my Peds Endo telling my 8 year old self that a diabetes cure was 5 to 10 years down the pike.

 10 years became 20 and as of October 31, 2015 I will celebrate 38 years of living with t1 diabetes.